JohnsonL111/nutri-note/README.md

-# Credits to: CMPT 213: OOD in Java A4

 - A GUI app to help you keep track of consumable item information </br>
 - Consumable item info is saved onto a RESTful server.